swiftmailer/swiftmailer/doc/plugins.rst

 * Continue using Swift Mailer to send messages as normal.

-When Swift Mailer sends messages it will keep track of the rate at which sending messages is occuring.
+When Swift Mailer sends messages it will keep track of the rate at which sending messages is occurring.
 If it realises that sending is happening too fast, it will cause your program to ``sleep()`` for enough time to average out the rate.

 .. code-block:: php

     require_once 'lib/swift_required.php';

-    //Create the Mailer using any Transport
+    // Create the Mailer using any Transport
     $mailer = Swift_Mailer::newInstance(
       Swift_SmtpTransport::newInstance('smtp.example.org', 25)
     );

-    //Rate limit to 100 emails per-minute
+    // Rate limit to 100 emails per-minute
     $mailer->registerPlugin(new Swift_Plugins_ThrottlerPlugin(
       100, Swift_Plugins_ThrottlerPlugin::MESSAGES_PER_MINUTE
     ));

-    //Rate limit to 10MB per-minute
+    // Rate limit to 10MB per-minute
     $mailer->registerPlugin(new Swift_Plugins_ThrottlerPlugin(
       1024 * 1024 * 10, Swift_Plugins_ThrottlerPlugin::BYTES_PER_MINUTE
     ));

-    //Continue sending as normal
+    // Continue sending as normal
     for ($lotsOfRecipients as $recipient) {
       ...